National Geographic: Articles

 During the Cold War, the magazine committed itself to present a balanced view of the physical and human geography of countries beyond the Iron Curtain.
 The magazine printed articles on Berlin, de-occupied Austria, the Soviet Union, and Communist China that deliberately downplayed politics to focus on culture.
 In its coverage of the Space Race, National Geographic focused on the scientific achievement while largely avoiding reference to the race's connection to nuclear arms buildup.
 There were also many articles in the 1930s, 1940s and 1950s about the individual states and their resources, along with supplementary maps of each state.
 Many of these articles were written by longtime staff such as Frederick Simpich.
-There were also articles about biology and science topics.

-In later years, articles became outspoken on issues such as environmental issues, deforestation, chemical pollution, global warming, and endangered species.
+After 21st Century Fox acquired controlling interest in the magazine, articles became outspoken on topics such as environmental issues, deforestation, chemical pollution, global warming, and endangered species.
 Series of articles were included focusing on the history and varied uses of specific products such as a single metal, gem, food crop, or agricultural product, or an archaeological discovery.
 Occasionally an entire month's issue would be devoted to a single country, past civilization, a natural resource whose future is endangered, or other themes.
 In recent decades, the National Geographic Society has unveiled other magazines with different focuses.
-Whereas the magazine featured lengthy expositions in the past, recent issues have shorter articles.
+Whereas the magazine featured lengthy expositions in the past, recent issues have included shorter articles.